Applications and interviews

 The applicant day runs from 1 pm to 4:30 pm

 - During the first hour you'll have a sandwich lunch, during which Dr Durrani will give a talk about the course, and a current student will give a talk about student life.

 - You'll join a group of around 10 other applicants and two of our current undergraduate students.
 The students are your tour guides for the afternoon, and will be happy to answer any questions.

 - 30 minute tour of the department and demonstrations of student projects

 - 30 minute one-to-one interview with one of our lecturers.
 These interviews take place in the lecturer's office.
 We aim for the interview to be more of a conversation than a grilling.
 The main purpose of the interview is for us to see whether you are suitable for the course, as much as for you to decide if Imperial is the place for you.

-We welcome parents or other family members.
+We are happy for you to be accompanied by a parent or other family member.
 Accompanying family members can attend the talks and lunch.
 After lunch they will be taken on a separate tour.

 What to wear

 There is no need to wear a suit.
 Wear whatever you feel comfortable in.
 Many of the interviewers do not dress in suit and tie and you really don't have to either.

 Skype interviews are held on Wednesday mornings between November and March.
 We usually have 8 interview mornings a year.